 Scott Eden is an investigative reporter whose work has focused on crime, corruption, injustice, business, science, technology, and the dark side of sports.

-He’s also the author of Touchdown Jesus (Simon & Schuster, 2005), a book of narrative nonfiction that examines college football fanaticism through the lens of Notre Dame.
+Eden’s first book, Touchdown Jesus (Simon & Schuster, 2005), is a work of narrative nonfiction that examines college football fanaticism through the lens of Notre Dame.

 Photo by Ryan K. Morris